Summer Naturalist Series

 Take a hike up Mt.
 Jo with an ADK Naturalist and discover some of the secrets of the history, ecology, and geology of Mt.
 Jo.
 The hike is one-mile to the top (one way), with a 700-foot elevation gain.
 Mt.
 Jo hikes start at 9 am outside the Adirondak Loj daily.

 Mt.
 Jo Summit Host

 Every day from 10 a.m. to 4 p.m., an ADK naturalist will be atop Mt Jo to answer questions and enhance your experience from one of the best hikes in the Adirondacks.

 Join an ADK Naturalist and learn about the natural history of the Adirondacks both on land and water.
 Interpretive walks and paddling programs run at 9 a.m. and 1 p.m. all summer long through August.

 Wednesday Evening Campfire

-Unrequited love, a devastating forest fire and narrow escape: The Heart Lake Property is steeped in the romance and tragedy of days gone by.
-Relive a tradition sparked by Henry Van Hoevenberg in 1877 by joining us around the campfire.
-Look forward to games, stories and s’mores, not to mention a beautiful summer Adirondack night.
-Meet at the Amphitheater near the Adirondack Loj.
+Unrequited love, a devastating forest fire, and a narrow escape: Heart Lake is steeped in the romance and tragedy of days gone by.
+Relive a tradition started by Henry Van Hoevenberg in 1878 by joining us around the campfire.
 Shows run from 8:30 p.m. to 9:30 p.m. every Wednesday at the Adirondak Loj amphitheater.